-According to the Council on Environmental Quality's regulations for implementing the National Environmental Policy Act (40 C.F.R., section 1508.1(g)(3)), cumulative effects are effects on the environment that result from the incremental effects of the action when added to the effects of other past, present, and reasonably foreseeable actions, regardless of what agency (federal or non-federal) or person undertakes such actions.
+Cumulative effects are effects on the environment that result from the incremental effects of the action when added to the effects of other past, present, and reasonably foreseeable actions, regardless of what agency (federal or non-federal) or person undertakes such actions.
 Cumulative effects can result from individually minor but collectively significant actions taking place over a period of time, including hydropower and other land and water development activities.